 The Philippines, Vietnam, and Territorial Disputes in the South China Sea

-You may watch previous Weighing the Rebalance programs on Australia and Japan here.
+Previous Weighing the Rebalance programs on Australia and Japan can be accessed here.

 Professor of Asian Studies at University of the Philippines, specializing on international politics and security in East Asia; Lecturer with the Foreign Service Institute, National Defense College of the Philippines and Director of the Philippine Association for Chinese Studies; former Wilson Center Scholar